dasdom/BreakOutToRefresh/README.md

 - Add ending of the game when the ball hits the right wall
 - Add levels

+## Feedback

+If you use this code or got inspired by the idea and build an app with a even more awesome PullToRefresh game, please let me know.

 ## Author

 Dominik Hauser